 Searching for more Dementia support?

 For more information and practical advice on how to manage the impact of a Dementia diagnosis, you can read:

 - Frequently asked questions about Dementia

 - Our blog on what happens after a Dementia diagnosis and what the next steps look like.

-For more information on live-in care services for those living with Dementia, get in touch with us today.
-Someone from our friendly team will be available to listen and talk things through, to see how our visiting or live-in care services could make life easier for you and your loved one.
+For more information on live-in carer matching services for those living with Dementia, get in touch with us today.
+Someone from our friendly team will be available to listen and talk things through, to see how our live-in carer finder service could make life easier for you and your loved one.